Firstyear/prd-blog/blog_source/content/blog/2023-02-02-how_hype_will_turn_your_security_key_into_junk.md

                             │                            │

 This is what is called a non-resident or non-discoverable credential.
-The reason is that the private key must be *discovered* by the security key having the Credential ID provided to it externally.
+The reason is that the private key can *not be discovered* by the security key without the Credential ID provided to it externally.
 This is because the private keys are *not resident* inside the security enclave - only the master key is.